Back to Blog

 }

 Forge signs every outbound webhook payload with HMAC-SHA256.
-The signature is included in the X-Forge-Signature request header.
-Your receiver must verify it before processing the payload.
+The signature is sent in the X-Forge-Signature header.
+Your receiver computes the expected signature using the shared secret and compares it using constant-time comparison (to prevent timing attacks).

 import crypto from "crypto";